 The rest of them look like this…

-Alright, time is up.
-It’s now time to decide which of our mystery buildings you’ll choose for a date.
+Alright, time’s up.
+It’s now time to decide which of our buildings you’ll choose for a date.
 Which of these hunks of metal will be taking you for an elevator ride?
 But to answer that question you’ll need to take into account your priorities and preferences.

-LOCATION: Are you going to be only/mostly in one area of town during your visit?
+Are you going to be only/mostly in one area of town during your visit?
 Is there a particular part of town you’re hoping to see from up there?
-Do you require that fresh, hand-pulled noodles be no farther away than two blocks?

-HISTORY: Do you want modern engineering or historic art deco or blends right in with everything else around it?
+Do you want modern engineering, historic art deco, or the place that blends right in with everything else around it?
 Do you prefer iconic or innovative?

 Personally, I care more about the photo opportunities available than about how lost I’m certain to get.
-I appreciate a speedy, no bullshit experience more than I do bragging rights.
-But some smooth sax action is a major turn-on.
+I appreciate a speedy, no frills experience more than I do bragging rights.
+But some smooth sax action is really cool.
 Ooh, this is hard.
 I really do love all three.
-But if I had to choose just one, I’d have to go with…

-Top of the Rock–for it’s location, lack of a significant wait and mandatory time commitment, and the best photo ops in New York City.
-Empie is a close second.
+I’d say Top of the Rock is the best observation deck in New York City.
+I choose Top of the Rock for it’s location, lack of a significant wait and mandatory time commitment, but mostly because it offers the best photo ops in all of New York City.

 For those who agree with me, the New York CityPASS is the best option.
 With it you’ll be able to visit both of these while avoiding having to make such cutthroat decisions.